xiaomi4356/fastfarm4wake_xiaomi/README.md

 pythoncode folder: Contains some attempts I made using openfast_toolbox, which I mentioned in the issue, but they all failed.

 I mainly ran the FAST.Farm_mode.fstf file to generate the vtk files and then visualized them.
 However, I found that the result was tilted.

+If you plan to run the code, you may need to make some adjustments to the file reference paths.
+Other than that, no further changes are required.